EiriniChalatsiadou/nails-art/README.md

 - Content

-  The content of the website is fictive. it's only for the project.
+  The content of the site is fictive. it's only for the project.

 - Media
   - [freepngimg.com](https://freepngimg.com/png/61049-watercolor-what-color-nail-cosmetics-polish-painting/icon) favicon and Logo